 - Does your sibling make you feel unsafe?

 A therapist will be able to give you an objective view of the situation and provide tools to deal with a sibling who’s probably going through problems of their own.

 Now, if the sibling has threatened or physically hurt you, Fuller says it’s best to remove yourself from their life right away.
 It’s not worth risking your own safety for a family relationship.

 “If we find ourselves anxious before or after seeing them, or their behaviors cause us to seriously doubt ourselves and life decisions, we need to take a step back and assess if the relationship is more harmful than beneficial,” Thomas says.

 So if your sibling has let you down time and again, constantly judges you, or seems to use you like an ATM instead of a family member, you need to let them know, Fuller says.

-“Create a time-limited plan that includes quantifiable, observable outcomes that can help to guide your efforts and course-correct as needed,” says Lindsay Trent, Ph.D., psychologist and cofounder of Basis.
+“Create a time-limited plan that includes quantifiable, observable outcomes that can help to guide your efforts and course-correct as needed,” says Lindsay Trent, PhD, a Bay Area psychologist.

 “Inviting your sibling to collaborate on a plan is a great way to help you co-create shared goals,” Trent says.
 “Their willingness to participate in this process can also serve as an indicator of how invested they are and if it is worth your time and effort.”